Roberta Phillip-Robbins, J.D. | Executive Director

 Brooks has lived in Portland since 1986 and been involved in a variety of social justice issues over the last 30 years.
 His work has focused on queer rights, economic justice, anti-domestic and sexual violence, unlearning racism and other related issues.
 Brooks brings experience in both corporate and nonprofit management to MRG and is excited to get other folks excited about finance and operations.
 Outside of work he is a woodworker and videographer, most recently sharing his award-winning documentary Switch: A Community in Transition, with audiences across North America.

-Since moving to Oregon in 2007, Carol has served in fundraising roles with increasing responsibility, including at the Hoyt Arboretum Friends Foundation, Marylhurst University and, most recently, at Mercy Corps.
+Carol has over 27 years of experience in the non-profit sector.
+Since moving to Oregon in 2007, Carol has served in fundraising roles with organizations that serve the environment, higher education, international aid and relief services, arts and culture, and social justice including at the Hoyt Arboretum Friends Foundation, Marylhurst University and, just prior to MRG Foundation, Mercy Corps International.
 Carol has a passion for social and racial equity in Oregon and is excited to work at MRG, where she can put those values into action.
-As MRG Foundation’s Donor Relations Director Carol provides the strategic vision and leadership for MRG’s major donor program and cultivates individual gifts that have transformative impact on MRG and the communities with which we work.
-If you’re interested in starting a donor advised fund or learning more about our donor services, contact Carol!
+At MRG Carol provides the strategic vision and leadership for MRG’s major donor program and cultivates individual gifts that have transformative impact on MRG and the communities with which we work.
+Carol’s passion for knowledge and truth fuels her ever-evolving love for people and their cultures.

 Alison Wandschneider | Communications Manager